sergedesmedt/BoostrapDeconstructed/TheBootstrap4GridDeconstructed.md

 Whereas in Bootstrap 3 we simply specified the width here, in Bootstrap 4 we have this flex specification and an additional max-width property.

 So, what is this all about?
-Well, you may have read about the Bootstrap 4 Grid using the CS flex system.
+Well, you may have read about the Bootstrap 4 Grid using the CSS flex system.
 Well, this is it.
 Let's investigate this further.

 #### The CSS Flex layout system

-Let's start out simple and investigate the `display: flex`CSS property:
+Let's start out simple and investigate the `display: flex` CSS property:

 ```
 <style>